 Based on the Panel's discussion and recommendations, FDA believes that, in addition to general controls, the special controls discussed in the following paragraphs are adequate to address the risks to health.

 FDA believes that the draft guidance document entitled “Class II Special Controls Guidance Document: “In Vitro Diagnostic Devices for Bacillus spp.
-Detection” and limitations on distribution of these devices, set forth in the proposed classification regulation, will help to address the issues identified previously and provide a reasonable assurance of safety and effectiveness of the device.
+Detection” and limitations on distribution of these devices, set forth in the proposed classification regulation, will help to address the issues identified previously and provide a reasonable Start Printed Page 28692assurance of safety and effectiveness of the device.
 Elsewhere in this issue of the Federal Register, FDA is announcing the availability for comment of the draft of the guidance document that is proposed to serve as a special control for this device.
 The class II special controls guidance provides information on how to meet premarket (510(k)) submission requirements for the assays in the sections that discuss performance characteristics and labeling.
 The performance characteristics section describes studies to demonstrate appropriate performance and control against assays that may otherwise fail to perform to acceptable standards.
 The labeling section addresses factors such as directions for use, quality control and precautions for use and interpretation.

 In addition, FDA proposes to require as a special control in the proposed classification regulation that distribution of the device be limited to laboratories with experienced personnel who have training in principles and use of microbiological culture identification methods and infectious disease diagnostics, and with appropriate biosafety equipment and containment.
 As noted, the Panel was concerned that these devices be used by personnel sufficiently skilled to maximize their performance and to appropriately interpret and make use of test results.
 FDA believes that this proposed distribution limitation will appropriately help assure the safe and effective use of these devices, and that it is consistent with the intent of the Panel in its discussion of limitations on the use of the devices and on monitoring of test results.